 What is Bisphenol A?

-Bisphenol A, also known as BPA, is an organic chemical that is mainly used for the production of plastics such as polycarbonates and epoxy resins.
-Bisphenol A has been seen increasingly common in the production of a wide range of industrial products since the 1950s.
+Bisphenol A, also known as BPA, is an organic chemical mainly used for producing plastics such as polycarbonates and epoxy resins.
+Since the 1960s, a wide range of products have contained BPA.

-The main reason for using BPA is that it enhances durability, heat resistance, and other performances of plastic products.
-These properties are crucial for a wide range of plastic products.
+The main reason for using BPA is that it enhances crucial properties such as durability and heat resistance for a wide range of plastic products.

-BPA-based plastics and coatings are common materials used for the manufacturing of products such as:
+BPA-based plastics and coatings are common materials used to manufacture a wide range of products, such as:

 - Food contact materials (FCM)